 Fixing the number of retained coefficient to 8 regardless of the transform block size (test 1);

+Fixing the number of retained coefficient to 8 for transform block size greater or equal to 8x8 (test 2);

+Fixing the number of retained coefficient to 8 for transform block size greater or equal to 8x8 with two transforms mode and 8x48 kernels (test 3);

-Fixing the number of retained coefficient to 8 for transform block size greater or equal to 8x8 (test 2).
+Fixing the number of retained coefficient to 8 for transform block size greater or equal to 8x8 with two transforms mode and 8x64 kernels (test 4).

-The two proposed simplifications were cross-checked for the RA and LDB configurations.
-The BD-rates results match exactly with those in JVET-N0509.
+The first three proposed simplifications were cross-checked for the AI and RA configurations.
+For tests 1 and 2, all the BD-rates results match exactly with those in JVET-N0509.
+For test 3, only partial results are available currently, but they match exactly with those in JVET-N0509.

 Verification